-Volunteering at Central MN Sexual Assault Center is both a rewarding and challenging way to get experience helping individuals to overcome a crisis in their life.
-Volunteering at Central MN Sexual Assault Center will help to build skills for future career choices and give you the satisfaction of helping an individual through a traumatic time in their life.
+Volunteering at Central MN Sexual Assault Center is both a rewarding and challenging way to get experience helping individuals to overcome a crisis in their lives.
+Volunteering at Central MN Sexual Assault Center will help to build skills for future career choices and give you the satisfaction of helping individuals through a traumatic time in their lives.

 Our main volunteer opportunity is on our crisis line, taking phone calls from victims and their support people, responding to local hospitals, and working with law enforcement.
 There are also opportunities to get involved with community events like Take Back the Night, and to help with fundraising events for Central MN Sexual Assault Center.

 Our program does require a 40-hour training that qualifies you as a support counselor on the crisis line.

 Our next 40-Hour Sexual Assault Advocacy Training will begin on Monday, March 17 and will consist of 7 Monday evenings and 2 Saturdays.
 An application and pre-interview are required.
 Contact CMSAC for a complete list of dates and times.
 If you are interested in becoming a volunteer or have questions about training, call and talk to Renae for more information at 320-251-4357 or e-mail at firstname.lastname@example.org and fill out the volunteer application at the end of the page!

 After completing training, volunteer advocates are required to sign up for a minimum of two volunteer shifts per month, which are overnight and weekends on-call from your home.
 Volunteer advocates are asked to commit to 10-12 months of service and attend monthly advocate meetings.